Free Action Plan Template Download: Google Sheets, Excel, Word, and PDF

 Word (Best for Narrative Plans)

 Best for one-off action plans that need to be emailed as attachments or included in larger reports.
 The Word template uses a structured table layout with sections for the goal, task breakdown, and review schedule.
-It is ideal for plans that need context and narrative around the tasks.
+Ideal for plans that need context and narrative around the tasks.

 • Easy to email as an attachment